 - PO requestor and approver

 In summary, an automated PO process has benefits for your wholesale distribution business as well as your customers.
-If you don’t have this process automated and you’d like to learn how the Systum platform addresses this need, we’ll be happy to show it in action via a live demo.
+If you don’t have this process automated and you’d like to learn how Systum’s order tracking software addresses this need, we’ll be happy to show it in action via a live demo.
 Request one below!